matplotlib/matplotlib/doc/mpl_toolkits/axisartist/overview.rst

    As a side effect, some commands (mostly tick-related) do not work.

-*axisartist* contains custom Axes class that is meant to support for curvilinear grids (e.g., the world coordinate system in astronomy).
+The *axisartist* contains custom Axes class that is meant to support for curvilinear grids (e.g., the world coordinate system in astronomy).
 Unlike mpl's original Axes class which uses Axes.xaxis and Axes.yaxis to draw ticks, ticklines and etc., Axes in axisartist uses special